djhmateer/djhmateer.github.io/_posts/2021-02-15-winter lockdown.md

 Here I'm writing about:

-- Fun things first that we do with our kids (Henry is 4, and Mia is 6).
-Please email me your favourites - davemateer@gmail.com
+- Fun things first that we do with our kids (Henry is 4, and Mia is 6)
 - Home Schooling
 - Keeping sane